maxwellE/LikeBomb/README.md

 ---------------
 * **Actual Command Line Interface**
 * <s>Grab Notes</s> *Not that useful, will think about it in the future(very few notes ever show up for me)!*
-* <s>Prevent Overlapping!
-No Double Likes or Double Cools! or both!</s>
-* Learn how to avoid graph API POST limits by doing requests concurrently (cool research area)
-* Error Handling is non-existant
-* <s>Find more stuff to like and comment on!</s>
 * Create a Gem!